hegic/contracts-v1/README.md

 **Hegic Protocol V1.1 contracts have been audited by Bramah Systems: https://bramah.systems/audits/Hegic_Audit_Bramah.pdf.
 However, your funds are at risk.
 You can lose up to 100% of the amount that you will provide to the liquidity pools contracts.
 There is a technical risk that the Hegic Protocol V1.1 contracts can be hacked in the future.
 Never provide funds to the liquidity pools contracts than you can't afford to lose.
 Always do your own research.**

 **[Added on 28.05.2020.
 Fixed on 31/05/2020] ATTENTION!
 PLEASE READ THIS!
 During the first 90 days after the V1.1 contracts deployment (deployed on 30/05/2020) the owner address will be a highly privileged account.
 It means that the contracts will be under the owner's control.
-After 90 days from the `contractCreationTimestamp` time, these priviledges will be lost forever and the contracts owner will only be able to use `setLockupPeriod` (LockupPeriod value can only be <60 days), `setImpliedVolRate`, `setMaxSpread` functions of the contracts.**
+After 90 days from the `contractCreationTimestamp` time, these privileges will be lost forever and the contracts owner will only be able to use `setLockupPeriod` (LockupPeriod value can only be <60 days), `setImpliedVolRate`, `setMaxSpread` functions of the contracts.**

 See below: